 - …whatever is valuable in painting is precisely what one is incapable of talking about.

-* Georges Braque, source of quotes on Cubist painting art & life: ‘Les Problèmes de la Peinture’, interview with Gaston Diehl, Paris 1945 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* source of quote: ‘Les Problèmes de la Peinture’, interview with Gaston Diehl, Paris 1945 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)

 - It is the limitation of means that determine style, gives rise to new forms and makes creativity possible.